Fraud Management

 To protect your organization from fraudulent activity, Blackbaud Merchant Services uses several risk-mitigating measures.

 Admins can configure fraud management settings within the Blackbaud Merchant Services Web Portal.
-For more information, see Account Configurations.
+For more information, see Manage Account Configurations.

 The CSC check occurs before the payment is processed.
 Possible levels include: